“Students come to Bridges defined by their challenges and labels. They leave defined by their abilities and accomplishments.”

 Our strength-based, talent-focused model develops students’ intellectual, academic, and social-emotional skills as they engage in creative and meaningful work that paves the way to higher education and future careers.

 - Small synchronous learning cohorts

 - Highly experienced faculty in twice-exceptional education

-- Broad offerings of core college-prep courses (Univ. of California A–G approved)
+- Broad offerings of core college-prep courses (Univ. of California A–G approved for high school courses)

 - Talent development opportunities

 - Academic support structures build executive functioning and hone critical thinking

 - Advisory sessions to support social-emotional understanding and self-regulation